Eqtidaar

-Eqtidaar, (foaled 4 May 2015) is an Irish-bred, British-trained Thoroughbred racehorse.
+Eqtidaar (4 May 2015 – 26 April 2023) was an Irish-bred, British-trained Thoroughbred racehorse.
 He showed promise as two-year-old when he won a maiden race on his debut and then finished fourth in the Sirenia Stakes.
 In the following year he was beaten in the Pavilion Stakes and the Carnarvon Stakes before recording his biggest win in the Commonwealth Cup.
 In two subsequent races that year he ran poorly in the July Cup and the Haydock Sprint Cup.

 Background

-Eqtidaar is a bay horse bred in Ireland by his owner, Hamdan Al Maktoum's Shadwell Estate.
+Eqtidaar was a bay horse bred in Ireland by his owner, Hamdan Al Maktoum's Shadwell Estate.
 The colt was sent into training with Michael Stoute at Newmarket, Suffolk.

 He was sired by the Haydock Sprint Cup winner Invincible Spirit, who has produced many other major winners including Kingman, Charm Spirit, Mayson, Fleeting Spirit, Moonlight Cloud and Lawman.
 Eqtidaar's dam Madany won two of her eleven races and went on to produce the 2000 Guineas runner-up Massaat.
 She was a descendant of the French mare Greenback, who was the female-line ancestor of many good winners including Toulon.